AnthonyByansi/Airflow-Data-Pipeline-Automation/README.md

 Finally, you can trigger the DAG by navigating to the Airflow web interface at `http://localhost:8080` and clicking on the "Trigger DAG" button.
 This will start the process of extracting, transforming, and loading data according to the specific use case defined in the DAG.

+## Contributing

+If you are interested in contributing to this project, please feel free to submit a pull request.
+We welcome contributions of all kinds, including bug fixes, new features, and documentation improvements.

+Before submitting a pull request, please make sure to run the tests and format your code using `flake8` and `black`: